jupyterhub/repo2docker/docs/source/config_files.rst

 including Python, R, and C/C++ packages.
 ``repo2docker`` does not use ``environment.yml`` to create and activate a new conda environment.
 Rather, it updates a base conda environment with the packages listed in ``environment.yml``.
-This means that the environment will always have the same name and not follow what is specified in ``environment.yml``.
+This means that the environment will always have the same default name, not the name specified in ``environment.yml``.

 .. note::